Precision Mensuration

 2-inch mechanical micrometer.

-Micrometer set zero through six inches with its wooden
+Micrometer set zero through six-inches

 storage case (import).

-One, two, three, four & five-inch sized standards plus adjustment wrench are
+One, two, three, four & five-inch sized

 included.

-The plastic insulating grips on the standards reduce warming effects (expansion) due
+The plastic insulating grips on the standards

 to handling.